GastonADiaz/DIY-Self-Balancing-robot-/README.md

 ## Overview

 In this section, I will describe the electronics used in the project.
 I utilized Wokwi to present the schematic in a more legible and understandable format for anyone.
-Proteus was primarily used to visualize the PCB design and its 3D model, which helped in understanding how the soldering would look and in planning the components layout.
+EasyEDA was primarily used to visualize the PCB design, which helped in understanding how the soldering would look and in planning the location of components

 ## Circuit Diagram